endlessm/endless-key-collections/README.md

 To work around this, we can use [`jq`](https://github.com/jqlang/jq) to parse the manifest files externally.

-To import a content collection completely, try the following set of commands, replacing "artist-0001.json" with the path to the content collection you wish to import:
+To import a content collection in the same way as the Endless Key app, try the following set of commands, replacing "artist-0001.json" with the path to the content collection you wish to import:

 ```sh
 COLLECTION_FILE=artist-0001.json